bytebound/AffiliateWP-Woocommerce-MyAccount-Integration/README.md

 - AffiliateWP Area set to default Woocommerce 'My Account' page.

 # Notes:
 - AffiliateWP Shortcodes plugin NOT required.
-- IMPORTANT: The Affiliate Area tab will only show on the Woocommerce My Account page if the user has already signed up for an affiliate account.

 # How to install:
 1. Download or clone the plugin files to your computer.